mwdavisii/nyx/readme.md

 This repository uses [ryantm/agenix](https://github.com/ryantm/agenix) to manage secrets.
 The secrets are stored as encrypted age files in a private repository.
 To run this as is, you will need to either remove all references to secrets or create your own secrets repository.

 The easiest way to run this is to create an empty secrets repository and update the inputs in flake.nix.
-Then make sure the options in '/system/hosts/$darwin or $wsl2>/hostname/system.nix are all marked false as shown below.
+Then make sure the options in '/system/home/$darwin or $wsl2>/home.mix are all marked false as shown below.
+This will maintain the secrets skeleton, but should not error since no decryption configuration is provided.

 ```nix
   nyx.modules = {